Rdevlocal/fashioniqe.com/README.md

 - Google Fonts
 - Free Font Awesome Icons by Fontawesome

-## Thank You for Choosing fashioniqe!
+## Thank You for Choosing Shofy!

-We hope you find fashioniqe to be a powerful and effective solution for your eCommerce needs.
+We hope you find Shofy to be a powerful and effective solution for your eCommerce needs.
 Should you encounter

  any issues or have any questions, please feel free to reach out to our support team at swe.hamedhasan@gmail.com.
 Happy selling!